raihyaaaa/xomayhem/README.md

-# XO Arena ❌⭕🤖
+# XO Mayhem ❌⭕🤖

-XO Arena is a web-based tic-tac-toe game where players compete against an AI with adjustable difficulty levels.
+XO Mayhem is a web-based tic-tac-toe game where players compete against an AI with adjustable difficulty levels.
 The game expands beyond the classic grid, offering more strategic gameplay while remaining simple and fun.

 ## 🎮 Features
 - Classic **3×3** tic-tac-toe mode